microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 18. Select **Submit**.

-19. Switch back to your ssh session, then run the following command to start the security agent:
+19. Switch back to your SSH session, then run the following command to start the security agent:

     ```PowerShell
     sudo systemctl start ASCIoTAgent